krpors/gimlet/README.md

 1. Add some kind of list of known JDBC drivers + connection strings.
 This eases up the initial setup of a JDBC connection.
-1. Re-use (make a reference to) a query structure so you can make sort of duplicates, where you make a reference to another query structure for the subqueries.
 1. Help file/screen.

 1. Query wizard or something: start by a root query, execute sample query, then hit next